Solusive2/CSCI/ReadMe.md

 * timestamp
 * user_id

-This Table stores the content and details of a post.
+This table stores the content and details of a post.
 The columns contain who posted it, when it was posted, and what the post contains.
 Each post also has its own id

 ### **Follower Table**